starfederation/datastar/site/static/md/how_tos/how_to_redirect_the_page_from_the_backend.md

 !!!CODE_SNIPPET:how_tos/redirect_2!!!

-Some SDKs provide a `redirect` method that automatically wraps the redirect in a `setTimeout` function call, so you don't have to worry about it (you're welcome!).
+Some SDKs provide a helper method that automatically wraps the statement in a `setTimeout` function call, so you don't have to worry about doing so (you're welcome!).

 !!!CODE_SNIPPET:how_tos/redirect_3!!!